osslab-pku/SILENCE/README.md

 ## How to start?

 1. The dataset is stored in the `package` collection in the `license` database.
-You can get the dataset in `data` directory and you need to import it into MongoDB.
+You can get the dataset in `data` directory (due to the file size limit on GitHub, please download the dataset at [here](https://figshare.com/s/1fcea61928e416533380)) and you need to import it into MongoDB.
 Run:
 ```
 mongorestore --db=license --gzip data/package.bson.gz
 ```